Sonia-96/MyStudyNotes/Network & Security/Network.md

 #### Switch vs. Router

-1. switches have a swtichiing tbale (a entry for each device), so it is not suitable for gigantic network
+1. switches have a swtichiing table (a entry for each device), so it is not suitable for gigantic network
 2. Routers: forwarding table -- big network
    - downside: forwarding table has to be manually by softwares, but switches are self-configuring
 3. switch only works in a tree topology network (a loop wil crash the switches because it broadcast messages) (a switch cannot work in a cycle!!!). routers can work in any topology